The Past Is Patient

 The Why

+This film is about the people left behind, and how they cope with grief.
+It's not about having answers, but about acknowledging and witnessing the journey that brings us to where we are today.
+There are no dramatic resolutions, but there is the quiet recognition that healing begins when you stay long enough to acknowledge that the pain exists.
+It's a place to start.
 We know this story can’t fix what’s broken.
-Suicide and trauma can’t be resolved in a single conversation or a fifteen-minute film.
+Suicide loss and trauma can’t be resolved in a single conversation or a fifteen-minute film.
 But what we can do is hold space.
 With care.
 With intention.
 With truth.
 We’ve followed the AFSP’s safe reporting guidelines for fictional narratives, which you can read Here.
 Our hope is that this film becomes a door.
 Not to closure, but to conversation.

 The Ask